History of Worcester: 1914 to present

+Rapid growth in leading engineering and machine-tool manufacturing firms took place in the inter-war years and all became major employers in the city.
+Companies such as such as James Archdale & Co. and H. W. Ward who made castings for the motor and aircraft industries; the cockpit canopies for World War II Lancaster bombers were made by Worcester Windshields and Casements.
+Valve design and manufacture were from Alley & MacLellan, Sentinel Valve Works, mining machinery from Mining Engineering Company (MECO), later part of Joy Mining Machinery, and metal cans and containers from Metal Box Co in 1930 also a large Worcester employer which became Novar plc through acquisitions of Carnaud Metal Box PLC.

 During the Second World War, the city was chosen to be the seat of an evacuated government in case of mass German invasion.
 The War Cabinet, along with Winston Churchill and some 16,000 state workers, would have moved to Hindlip Hall (now part of the complex forming the Headquarters of West Mercia Police), 3 mi north of Worcester and Parliament would have temporarily seated in Stratford-upon-Avon.
 The former RAF station RAF Worcester was located east of Northwick.

-A fuel storage depot was constructed in 1941-2 by Shell Mex & BP (later operated by Texaco) for the government on the eastern bank of the River Severn, about one mile south of Worcester.
+A fuel storage depot was constructed in 1941-2 by Shell-Mex and BP (later operated by Texaco) for the government on the eastern bank of the River Severn, about one mile south of Worcester.
 There were six 4,000 ton semi-buried tanks for the storage of white oils.
 It had no rail or road loading facilities but distribution could be carried out by barge through the Diglis basin and the depot could receive fuel either by barge or the GPSS pipeline network.
-It was at one time used as a civil reserve storing gas oil and then stored aviation kerosene for USAFE.
+It was at one time used as a civil reserve storing gas oil and then stored aviation kerosene for the United States Air Forces in Europe (USAFE).
 In the early 1990s it was closed down and the site was sold for housing in the 2000s.